AndikaTanpaH/NecrobotJavanHawk/README.md

 # NecrobotJavanHawk v0.2.12  ![Screenshot](https://github.com/AndikaTanpaH/NecrobotJavanHawk/blob/master/build/javanhawkcolor.png?raw=true)
 This for visual Necrobot (v0.8.6) if any update from there i'll update this page.
 Don't forget to [create issue](https://github.com/AndikaTanpaH/NecrobotJavanHawk/issues) if you found any bug or feature request to improve this JavanHawk.
 I hope you happy at all :D

+Hmmm hell yaaah, Necrobot its shutdown..
+But the JavanHawk stil can run (If you know what i mean, just back with time machine)

 ## Feature
 - [x] Can Evolution & Transfer Pokemon
 - [x] Sorted pokemon by IV, CP, Name, HP & ID Pokedex